code1line/node-gambio-api/CONTRIBUTING.md

 - Code must be written in [ES6 syntax](https://babeljs.io/docs/learn-es2015/).
 - Code must be formatted according to [ AirBnb's coding guidelines](https://github.com/airbnb/javascript).
-- Always write tests!
+- Always write [tests](https://mochajs.org/)!
 It's better to develop in the test-driven way.
+- Code must pass lint and test procedure in `npm test`.

 ### How this module works